Asher-Scott3/DATA205/README.md

 - Technical Difficulties, my main laptop was dysfunctional for almost 2 weeks—limiting my mapping capabilities

 **Acknowledgements**
-I would like to thank my colleagues for providing feed back that was critical to my Project, friends and family who painstakingly listened to my ideas and frustrations, and finally professor Perine for continuous guidance from start to finish on my Capstone Project.
+I would like to thank my colleagues for providing feed back that was critical to my Project, friends and family who painstakingly listened to my ideas and frustrations, Zachary Smith from the DDOT who graciously took time to correspond with me, Professor Saidi who instill good time managment in me, and finally professor Perine for continuous guidance from start to finish on my Capstone Project.